MovaUA/MovaUA/README.md

-### Hi there, I'm Valeriy Moclhanov - aka [MovaUA][website] 👋
+### Hi there, I'm Valeriy Molchanov - aka [MovaUA][website] 👋

 ## I'm a Husband, Father and Developer!

-- 🔭 I’m currently working at [Debriefing Software][debriefingSoftwareSite]
+- 🔭 I’m currently working at [Debriefing Software][debriefingsoftwaresite]
-- 🌱 At my spare time I’m working on an interesting startup - comming soon 🤣
+- 🌱 At my spare time I’m working on an interesting startup - coming soon 🤣
-- 🍀 I love technologies and languagies
+- 🍀 I love technologies and languages

 <!-- ### Languages and Tools: -->